-In approved mode, importing a GCM IV for encryption that originates from outside the module is non-conformant.
+In approved mode, importing a GCM IV for encryption is non-conformant.

-Per IG A.5, Section 2.1 of this Security Policy also states that in the event module power is lost and restored the consuming application must ensure that any of its AES-GCM keys used for encryption or decryption are redistributed.
+Per IG A.5, section 2.1 of this security policy also states that in the event module power is lost and restored the consuming application must ensure that any of its AES-GCM keys used for encryption or decryption are redistributed.